diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 These files are all found in the `etc/hadoop` directory of the Hadoop distribution.
 The configuration directory can be relocated to another part of the filesystem (outside the Hadoop installation, which makes upgrades marginally easier) as long as daemons are started with the `--config` option (or, equivalently, with the `HADOOP_CONF_DIR` environment variable set) specifying the location of this directory on the local filesystem.

 #### Configuration Management
 Hadoop does not have a single, global location for configuration information.
 Instead, each Hadoop node in the cluster has its own set of configuration files, and it is up to administrators to ensure that they are kept in sync across the system.
-There are parallel shell tools that can help do this, such as dsh or pdsh.
+There are parallel shell tools that can help do this, such as **dsh** or **pdsh**.
 This is an area where Hadoop cluster management tools like `Cloudera Manager` and `Apache Ambari` really shine, since they take care of propagating changes across the cluster.

 Hadoop is designed so that it is possible to have a single set of configuration files that are used for all master and worker machines.
 To have the concept of a `class` of machine and maintain a separate configuration for each class.
 Hadoop doesn’t provide tools to do this, but there are several excellent tools for doing precisely this type of configuration management, such as Chef, Puppet, CFEngine, and Bcfg2.